 I was transferring to a job where I would be dealing directly with customers, rather than being a back room engineer.

-Stan, my boss, offered some unsolicited advice which later proved invaluable.
+Stan, my boss (and a wise retired Marine colonel,) offered some unsolicited advice which later proved invaluable.
 As he wished me good luck, he added, “You are now going to be highly visible.
 Don’t take any criticism personally — to those critics, you are just a target.”

 At the time, I wondered why he said that.
 But it wasn’t long before I was hit by some undeserved criticism.
 Thanks to Stan, I saw it for what it was, and didn’t take it personally.
 I was just a convenient target.

 Fast forward 30 years, and here is another story.